wellmoonloft/xiumusic/README.md

 - [cached_network_image: ^3.2.3](https://pub.dev/packages/cached_network_image) implements image caching, easy to use.
 - [flutter_lyric: ^2.0.4+6](https://pub.dev/packages/flutter_lyric) There is only one copy on the entire pub, which is easy to use.

-v0.4.1
-- Move the operations of initializing the database, forcing the database to refresh, and regularly refreshing the database (20 minutes) to the background
-- The scheduled refresh database will judge whether it needs to be refreshed according to the number of songs and folders on the server (there is a problem here, when a person deletes the songs of the same album in the same folder, the scheduled refresh will not start , you need to manually force refresh)
-- Tap the close button to minimize on MacOS